-Questions
+Empirical Design Questions

-These questions are designed to help your team think about some of the details in your proposed design.
+These questions are designed to help your team think about some of the details in your proposed measurement design.
 Please provide specific answers to these questions as part of your final design.
 You are free to integrate your answers within the prose of the design report.
-However, to facilitate the itemized grading of this assignment, please provide an Appendix or another roadmap mechanism that clearly indicates where the grader will find your response to each of these questions.
+However, to facilitate the itemized grading of this assignment, please provide an Appendix or another roadmap mechanism that clearly indicates where the grader will find your specific response to each of these questions.

-1a.
-Consider an 802.11g AP with 54M bps connecting speed.
+- 1a.
+Consider an 802.11n AP with 124 Mbps connecting speed.
 If you were to stream a one-hour video of the Survivor television show at 600kbps through this AP, in principle, how many concurrent video streams can the AP support?

-1b.Which experiment in your measurement study can be used to verify this answer?

-2a.
-Explain why it is important to measure at multiple layers in the protocol stack.

-2b.What are the tradeoffs between using a wireless sniffer to gather data on wireless frames versus putting measurement hooks in the AP and the wireless nodes?

-2c.
-Name the specific types of wireless frames that you expect to capture from the wireless sniffer.
-What type of interference do you expect to encounter and how do the measurements get more difficult when you are dealing with two cooperating APs?

-3. Discuss what experimental procedures you will employ to reduce the number of independent variables and sources of interference that your measurements may encounter.

-- 4. Explain the differences in the impact on performance of :

-- a. a video frame being dropped at a wireless client due to jitter.
+Explain why the design of the DCF restricts the actual capacity to significantly lower than 124 Mbps. - 1b.
+Which experiment in your measurement study can be used to verify this answer? - 2a.
+Discuss the tradeoffs between using a wireless sniffer to gather data on wireless frames versus putting measurement hooks in the AP and the wireless nodes versus using Wireshark? - 2c.
+Name the specific types of wireless frames that you expect to capture in your study.
+What type of interference do you expect to encounter and how do the measurements get more difficult when you are dealing with two cooperating APs? - 3.
+Discuss what experimental procedures you will employ to reduce the number of independent variables and sources of interference that your measurements may encounter. - 4.
+Explain the differences in the impact on performance of: - a. a video frame being dropped at a wireless client due to jitter.

-- b. a TCP packet being lost or dropped.

-- c. a UDP packet being lost or dropped.

-- d. a 802.11g frame suffering five retries.

-- e. a hidden terminal from somewhere else on WPI's campus

-- 5a.
-Explain RTS and CTS in 802.11g?

-5b.How can RTS/CTS improve or worsen performance?

-5c.What experiments could your team run to help decide whether or not RTS/CTS should be enabled?

-6a.
-Postulate on what are the worst locations for placing wireless nodes in Harrington Gym.

-CS4514 Computer Networks

-6b.
-If you were FEMA, what are the best locations in Harrington Gym for putting bunk beds for two children with respect to human comfort?
-How does this impact the design of your measurement tests?

-6c.
-Assume you must predict best and worst case performance for two concurrently running wireless clients located at the 6a and 6b locations.
-How would you decide on the best place to locate one or two APs in the scenario where it ONLY served these two client machines?

-7. Assume that your research shows a generic VOIP application that is compressed using an 8kbps codec.
-Given that conversations usually required a delay less than 100ms, explain what you need to measure and how you would measure it to insure that Quality of Service is high when a high number of concurrent VOIP applications are running over the WLAN in Harrington Gym.
+- b. a TCP packet being lost or dropped. - c. a UDP packet being lost or dropped. - d. a 802.11n frame suffering five retries. - e. hidden terminals from somewhere else on WPI's campus. - 5 What experiments could your team run to help decide whether or not RTS/CTS should be enabled? - 6a.
+Postulate on what are the worst locations for placing wireless nodes in Harrington Gym. - 6b.
+If you were FEMA, what are the best locations in Harrington Gym for putting bunk beds for children with respect to human comfort?
+How does this impact the design of your measurement tests? - 7.
+Assume that your research shows a generic VOIP application that is compressed using an 8kbps codec.
+Given that conversations usually required a delay less than 150ms, explain what you need to measure and how you would measure it to insure that Quality of Service is high when 35 concurrent VOIP applications are running over the WLAN in Harrington Gym.

+OPNET Simulation

+Use the OPNET simulator to simulate (as best you can), at least two of the empirical experiments that you have proposed.
+Provide and analyze graphs of your performance metrics.
+Discuss traffic types that you were able to simulate and discuss how well they match up against the original applications that FEMA wanted to support on a WLAN.

+Explain where you would expect differences between the simulated results and the empirical measurements.
+Specifically mention important characteristics of IEEE802.11 that the OPNET simulator does NOT capture.

+Discuss and consider OPNET's ability to simulate three AP's acting in a coordinated fashion.

+Discuss how you approximated (as best you can) the behavior of smart phones in the OPNET simulator.